Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 ## Resources

-- [Windsurf Architecture Guide](https://docs.windsurf.com/architecture)
+- [Windsurf Ignore](https://docs.windsurf.com/context-awareness/windsurf-ignore)

 ## Next Steps

-For common anti-patterns, see `windsurf-known-pitfalls`.
+For known pitfalls and anti-patterns, see `windsurf-known-pitfalls`.